 Currency payments automatically go to non-SEPA area payments in Netvisor, even if the payment goes to the SEPA area.
 In Netvisor, only EUR-denominated SEPA area payments are classified as SEPA payments.
 The classification made by Netvisor does not go forward on the payment file to the bank.

-For non-SEPA area payments, the reference number/message fields on the invoice do not go, but Netvisor pre-fills the payment view's Description field with "Invoice: #XXX, #YYY" text, which can be changed to the desired one.
-If this description field is left empty, then the reference number/message field information goes to the payment message.
+For non-SEPA area payments, the reference number/message field information on the invoice does not go to the payment message.
+Netvisor pre-fills the payment view's Specification field with the text "Invoice: #XXX, #YYY", which you can change as desired.
+If you leave the Specification field empty, the reference number/message field information goes to the payment message.

-If a non-SEPA area payment goes through an intermediary bank, then the intermediary bank's details are initially entered in the supplier card's bank contact information, and the final payee's details are entered in the payment phase in the description field.
+If a non-SEPA area payment goes through an intermediary bank, the intermediary bank's details are initially entered in the vendor card's bank contact information.
+The final payee's details are entered in the payment phase in the Specification field.

-However, often when payments are routed through intermediary banks, they must be handled on a case-by-case basis, and unfortunately, there is no one-size-fits-all guide for non-SEPA area payments.
-This is because practices vary by country and bank, and for example, sometimes it is sufficient to enter the final payee's details in the payment, even if it goes through an intermediary bank.
-Finnish banks advise contacting them if there is uncertainty about whose details should be entered for the payment, so in any uncertain situations, it is advisable to contact your own bank first.
+Often, when payments are routed through intermediary banks, they are handled on a case-by-case basis.
+There is no one-size-fits-all guide for non-SEPA area payments, because practices vary by country and bank.
+Sometimes it is sufficient to enter the final payee's details for the payment, even if it goes through an intermediary bank.
+Finnish banks advise contacting them if there is uncertainty about whose details should be entered for the payment.
+In any uncertain situations, it is advisable to contact your own bank first.

 Netvisor behaves as follows regarding the payment message:

-- The supplier's IBAN goes to the message's Iban tag.
+- The vendor's IBAN goes to the message's Iban tag.

 - The bank's name goes to the NM tag.